danb235/transcribe-live/README.md

 ## Features

-- Live audio transcription from microphone or system audio.
+- Transcription of live audio from the microphone.
 - Transcription of pre-recorded audio files.
 - Support for multiple audio formats (mp3, m4a, wav, etc.).
 - Selection of Whisper model sizes (tiny, base, small, medium, large) for varied accuracy.